cocoa-xu/evision/README.md

 ### Use Precompiled Library (Default)
 The following environment variables can be set based on your needs.

 (Note that precompiled binaries do not use FFmpeg.
-'d like to use FFmpeg, please compile from source (please see instructions in the next section) and set corresponding environment variables.
+If you'd like to use FFmpeg, please compile from source (please see instructions in the next section) and set corresponding environment variables.
 We're considering this option at the moment.)

 #### Important notes
 When using `:evision` from git, version "0.1.1" to "0.1.7" are available.